STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications: Numerical Simulations

 \subsection{Effectiveness of the mellowmin smoothing}

-In all experiments in Subsections \ref{subsec:diff_horizons}--\ref{subsec:effectiveness_CCP}, we adopted LSE smoothing with $k=10$ to demonstrate the effectiveness of our basic idea.
-However, the LSE smoothing approach does not have the same desirable properties as the mellowmin smoothing approach, such as the soundness property as described in Subsection~\ref{subsec:other_smooth}.
-Thus, we prefer to solve the mellowmin smoothed program $\widetilde{\mathcal{P}}_{\text{DC}}$ in the end.
-However, we often obtain a poorer solution when solving the mellowmin smoothed program alone.
-This is likely because the smooth parameter $k$ of mellowmin must be set high (e.g. $1000$) to accurately approximate the true $\min$ function, while $k=10$ is sufficient for the LSE smoothing case.
-However, this high value of $k$ may make the function more likely to be affected by only one argument with the critical value, similar to the true $\min$ function, resulting in the transformed program being more prone to getting stuck in a local minimum.
-Therefore, we propose using the solution obtained from LSE smoothing as a warm start for the mellowmin smoothed program.
-The following two sets of experimental results demonstrate that this approach brings us a higher robustness score while maintaining theoretical guarantees such as soundness.
+Across all experiments above, we used LSE smoothing with~$k=10$ to demonstrate the validity of the proposed framework.
+However, LSE smoothing lacks desirable properties like soundness, which mellowmin smoothing provides.
+Solving the mellowmin smoothed program~$\widetilde{\mathcal{P}}_{\text{DC}}$ solely often results in poorer solutions because the smooth parameter~$k$ should be set high (e.g., 1000) to accurately approximate the true~$\min$ function, while~$k=10$ is sufficient for the LSE smoothing case.
+This high value can make the function more prone to being stuck in a local minimum as this high value of~$k$ may make the function more likely to be affected by only one argument with the critical value, similar to the true~$\min$ function (see Section~\ref{subsec:other_smooth}).
+Therefore, we propose using the solution from LSE smoothing as a warm start for the mellowmin smoothed program.
+This approach achieves higher robustness scores while guaranteeing formula satisfaction.

-Fig.~\ref{fig:repeat} compares the LSE smoothing and mellowmin smoothing using the LSE solution as a warm start in the many-target specification.
-The difference between the two plots in Fig.~\ref{fig:box_solvetime_repeat} represents the time required to solve the mellowmin smoothed program as the additional step.
-We can observe that the robustness score becomes higher than when solely using the LSE function, which sometimes achieves the global optimum $0.5$.
-Additionally, the average computational time to solve the mellowmin smoothed program remains low, around 10 seconds, even as the planning horizon increases.
-This is likely due to the fact that a solution from the LSE smoothed program is often a good trajectory.
-Moreover, it's important to note that the resulting solution of the warm start approach is always guaranteed to be sound, i.e., $\boldsymbol{x} \vDash \varphi$.
+Fig.~\ref{fig:repeat} compares LSE smoothing and mellowmin smoothing using the LSE solution as a warm start in the many-target specification.
+The additional time to solve the mellowmin smoothed program is shown in Fig.~\ref{fig:box_solvetime_repeat}.
+The average computational time remains low, approximately 10, even as the planning horizon increases.
+Despite the low computational time, the robustness score improves, occasionally achieving the global optimum of~$0.5$.
+This is likely because a solution from the LSE-smoothed program is often already a good trajectory.
+It is worth noting that the mellowmin smoothing approach always finds a solution with the fixed parameter~$k=1000$ without any modification.
+We also validated this warm-start approach in the door-puzzle scenario.
+By repeating the warm-started mellowmin approach, we observed an increase in the success rate over the rate with the LSE smoothing approach in Section~\ref{subsec:diff_spec} (for further details, please refer to the data provided in the GitHub link).